openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 To alleviate these issues, we will switch from using the edx-transifex-bot to the GitHub Transifex App, a stable app provided by Transifex.
-Benefits of this change include being easier to maintain and solving a lot of the pain points.
+Benefits of this change include being easier to maintain and solving a lot of the pain points detailed below.
 As part of this proposal, we suggest moving translations into their own repository, to make using the GitHub Transifex app more streamlined and straightforward, and in order to make organizing and using the up to date translations simpler.